The Gilbert School was founded...

 In 2010, the town of Winchester reached an agreement with the school to send its 7th and 8th graders to TGS beginning in September 2011.

 Today, The Gilbert School is a six-year, comprehensive, middle and high school, offering a diverse range of challenging academic programs to meet the needs of all its students.
-The head of school and superintendent is Dr. Anthony Serio.
-There is a faculty of 54 teachers and a student body of approximately 550 pupils.
-Additionally, TGS students continue to enjoy a tradition of extracurricular activities, including music, drama, yearbook, newspaper, and athletics.
+The head of school is Greg Shugrue.
+There is a faculty of 54 teachers and a student body of approximately 450 pupils.
+Additionally, TGS students continue to enjoy a tradition of extracurricular activities, including music, drama, yearbook, and athletics.
 This preparation provides students with the essential knowledge and skills to be successful in postsecondary study and/or entry into the work world as productive citizens.

 The Gilbert School is fully accredited by the Connecticut State Department of Education and the New England Association of Schools and Colleges.